zubata88/mdgru/README.rst

 Multi-dimensional Gated Recurrent Units
 =======================================

-This repository contains the code used to produce the results in the papers **Automated Segmentation of Multiple Sclerosis Lesions using Multi-Dimensional Gated Recurrent Units**.
-It is implemented in **PyTorch** and was used to reach *1st place* in the ISBI 2015 longitudinal lesion segmentation challenge, *2nd place* in the white matter hyperintensities challenge of MICCAI 2017 (and its previous implementation in CAFFE made *3rd place* in the MrBrainS13 Segmentation challenge).
+This repository contains the code used to produce the result in the papers **Automated Segmentation of Multiple Sclerosis Lesions using Multi-Dimensional Gated Recurrent Units**.
+It is implemented in **PyTorch** and **TensorFlow** each, and it was used to reach *1st place* in the ISBI 2015 longitudinal lesion segmentation challenge, *2nd place* in the white matter hyperintensities challenge of MICCAI 2017 (and its previous implementation in CAFFE made *3rd place* in the MrBrainS13 Segmentation challenge).
-We also competed in BraTS 2017, where the information on the exact rank are still unknown.
-This release is implemented using the **TensorFlow** framework.
+It was also applied in the BraTS 2017 competition, where the information on the exact rank are still unknown.
+Since being published the firs time, the code has been improved on quite a bit, especially to facilitate handling training and testing runs.
+The reported results should still be reproducible though using this implementation.
 The former CAFFE code is not maintained anymore (there are probably breaking changes in CuDNN, not tested), but a snapshot of it is included in this release in the folder tensorflow\_extra\_ops as additional operation for tensorflow.
-Since being published, the code has been improved on quite a bit, especially to facilitate handling training and testing runs.
-The reported results should still be reproducible though using this implementation.

 The latest full documentation is available `here <https://zubata88.github.io/mdgru>`_.